Last updated : July 8, 2019

 NTT Group may be impacted by laws, regulations and systems relating to the environment, such as those relating to reduction of greenhouse gas emissions.

-In consideration of these risks, NTT Group is working to reduce the environmental burden on society by implementing a variety of forward-looking measures, such as introducing highly efficient power supplies and reusing and recycling telecommunications facilities, in order to comply with such laws and regulations relating to the environment.
+In consideration of these risks, NTT Group has established its “2030 Environmental Targets ” to improve power efficiency and reduce waste, and is working to reduce the environmental burden on society by implementing a variety of forward-looking measures, such as by using high-efficiency DC power supply systems (HVDC) and other high-efficiency power supplies, as well as closed-loop recycling for plastic used in external facilities.

 The Government owns enough NTT Shares to give it considerable influence over whether resolutions at NTT shareholder meetings are adopted.

-The Government, through the Minister of Finance, currently owns 34.45% of NTT’s outstanding Shares excluding treasury stock, which equates to 34.50% of the voting rights.
+The Government, through the Minister of Finance, currently owns 35.42% of NTT’s outstanding Shares excluding treasury stock, which equates to 35.47% of the voting rights.
 The Government, in its capacity as a shareholder, votes at NTT shareholder meetings and, by virtue of its statutorily mandated position as the largest shareholder, has the power to exert considerable influence over decisions made at such meetings.
 In 1997, in a statement at the Diet, the Government stated that it did not intend to actively use its position as a shareholder to direct the management of NTT.
 In fact, the Government has not historically used its power as a shareholder to direct the management of NTT.
+For details regarding the regulatory authority the Government legally has with respect to NTT Group, see “Supplemental Information-Regulations Applicable to NTT’s Business-Regulations.”

 - Stock Price (Real Time)